joehakimrahme/blogstrap/README.md

 After installing Blogstrap on your machine, here's how you can use it for blogging.
-There are multiple ways to host and serve your Flask application, here we're showing an example of how to do it with `gunicorn`.
+There are multiple ways to host and serve your Flask application, here I'm showing an example of how to do it with `gunicorn`.

 * Create a new directory `articles`
 * Inside that directory create a file called `wsgi.py`